nanvel/blog/2016/08/business.md

 ### 1. The idea

+Collect all ideas you have (go for quantity, not quality) into a list.

+> Nothing is more dangerous than an idea when it is the only one you have.
+>
+> Emile Chartier

+The idea must be passionate, profitable, scalable.

 > It makes no sense to start a business that is going to have you doing work you don't enjoy.
 >
 > The 7 Day Startup by Dan Norris

-Must be passionate, profitable, scalable.

 Questions: